We are committed to running RACQ ethically and in line with the appropriate standards of corporate governance.

 Remuneration, performance and assessment

-Under the RACQ Constitution (300KB PDF), eligible members determine the aggregate remuneration payable to directors.
+Under the RACQ’s Constitution (PDF, 300KB), eligible members determine the aggregate remuneration payable to directors.
 The board then determines its individual allocation.
 Senior management remuneration is determined by market information provided by an independent expert.

 We have a formal performance management system for all members of the senior management team.
 Management discuss their performance with the Group CEO every six months, and the board assesses the performance of the Group CEO.